xiaoyeye/GCNG/README.md

 Author's environment is python 3.6.3 in a Linux server which is now running Centos 6.5 as the underlying OS and Rocks 6.1.1 as the cluster management revision.

 ># 3, Example for running
+users should first set the path as the downloaded folder.
 >>## 3.1 Training and test data generation  for ligand-receptor prediction
 >>>### Usage: